 When is it safe to start exercising after quitting smoking?

 You can start exercising as soon as you feel ready.
-You don’t even need to wait until you’ve quit smoking to start exercising.
+You don’t need to wait until you’ve quit smoking to start exercising.
 However, you may find it harder to exercise if you’re still smoking, as you’re likely to get out of breath more quickly.

 How much exercise should I do?

-The key is to build up the amount of exercise you do gradually.
-That’s the same for anyone who’s just getting started with exercise.
+Build up the amount of exercise you do gradually.
+This is the same advice for anyone who’s just getting started with exercise.
 But as a recent smoker, you may need to pay particular attention to your heart and lung health.
-Rather than going straight into a high-intensity gym or training session, start slow and small.
-Perhaps begin with some gentle walking sessions, before building up the duration and intensity of your exercise.

-Eventually, 150 minutes (two and a half hours) of moderate-intensity activity over the course of a week is a good target to aim for.
+Eventually, 150 minutes (two and a half hours) of moderate-intensity activity spread over a week is a good target to aim for.
 Moderate-intensity means anything that gets you warm and a little out of breath – like a brisk walk, cycling or heavy gardening.
-But don’t worry about reaching that target straight away.
-Any activity you do is better than none.
-Focus on how you can be more active generally and build exercise into your daily life.

 How long until my fitness improves?

-Getting fit following quitting smoking can take time, but keep at it.
+Getting fit following quitting smoking can take time but keep at it.
 You’ll have made not one, but two major improvements to your health.
 And your body will thank you for it!

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.

-• Ussher MH, Faulkner GEJ, Angus K, et al. Exercise interventions for smoking cessation.
+- Ussher MH, Faulkner GEJ, Angus K, et al. Exercise interventions for smoking cessation.
 Cochrane Database Syst Rev. 2019(10). doi:10.1002/14651858.CD002295.pub6. www.cochranelibrary.com

-• Physical activity guidelines: UK Chief Medical Officers' report.
+- Physical activity guidelines: UK Chief Medical Officers' report.
 GOV.UK. www.gov.uk, published 7 September 2019

-• Tobacco health benefits of smoking cessation.
+- Tobacco health benefits of smoking cessation.
 World Health Organization. www.who.int, published 25 February 2020

-• Etter JF.
+- Etter JF.
 Short-term change in self-reported COPD symptoms after smoking cessation in an internet sample.
 European Respiratory Journal 2010; 35(6):1249–1255. doi:10.1183/09031936.00090509

 About our health information